hinuiiik/Delete-OS/README.md

 This probably doesn't work, I dont care.
 Make a PR if you want to.

 # Running On Linux
-Download repository, cd to the directory, and run `sudo ./delete.sh`
+Download repository, cd to the directory, and run `sudo ./delete.sh`.
+If it doesnt work, throw your computer out of a window for the same effect.